null Skip to main content

 FAQs

 Q1.
-What is the difference between flexion and extension of the neck?
+What is the difference between flexion and extension of neck?

 Flexion means bending your head forward, while extension means tilting it backward.
 Both maintain neck mobility and posture.